 And it was.

 There was something perfect in Abby’s sword stroke, some quality that elevated the martial to art, some magnificence that generals on the field would have wept to see.
-It was as if Iomedae in her Heaven had leaned down and whispered a mighty secret of righteous battlecraft into Abby’s ear at the moment of her swing, and there was nothing left for Nualia to do but die.
+It was as if Iomedae in her Heaven had leaned down and whispered a mighty secret of righteous battlecraft into the warrior’s ear at the moment of her swing, and there was nothing left for Nualia to do but die.

 In an instant Kara was kneeling next to Rahab, desperately pouring one of her own healing potions into Gloriana’s slack mouth.
 There was a long moment of agonizing silence.